Coluracetam (BCI-540 / MKC-231)

 1/5 Evidence Score

-Tetrahydrofuro-quinoline racetam developed by Mitsubishi Tanabe Pharma (1990s) for Alzheimer's.
-Failed AD endpoints; in-licensed by BrainCells Inc 2006 for major depressive disorder + comorbid anxiety.
-Phase IIa trial in 101 patients with MDD+GAD reported subgroup benefit (-12.2 vs -5.5 HAM-D, p<0.008) but trial NEVER PEER-REVIEW PUBLISHED.
-Company appears defunct.
-Unique HACU enhancement in damaged neurons.
+Tetrahydrofuro-quinoline racetam developed by Mitsubishi Tanabe Pharma in the 1990s for Alzheimer's.
+It failed Alzheimer's endpoints and was in-licensed for major depressive disorder with comorbid anxiety.
+A phase IIa trial in patients with MDD plus generalized anxiety reported a subgroup benefit, but the trial was never published in peer-reviewed literature and the company appears defunct.
+Notable for its unusual choline-uptake enhancement in damaged neurons.

 Benefits

-An industry-sponsored phase 2 trial in adults with major depression and comorbid anxiety reportedly showed substantial depression improvements (roughly double the placebo response) over 6 weeks.
-Critical caveats: this trial was NEVER published in peer-reviewed literature, the sponsoring company is now defunct, and results are known only through press releases.
+An industry-sponsored phase 2 trial in adults with major depression and comorbid anxiety reportedly showed substantial depression improvements (roughly double the placebo response).
+Critical caveats: this trial was never published in peer-reviewed literature, the sponsoring company is now defunct, and results are known only through press releases.
 Should be treated with significant skepticism.
 There is no validated clinical use case for coluracetam in depression.

 Choline uptake enhancement — including damaged neurons